 D. If the student does not qualify on the Exam Version they took, then they can take the other Exam Versions they haven’t yet taken that they are eligible to take.
 The process would work the same way.

 No, though, you are certainly welcome to.
-The National History Bee and the US Academic Bee do not require a team, and some questions (as well as in the History Bowl and Academic Bowl) reference geography, so many students interested in the USGO will surely also be interested in competing in the other events too.
-The Varsity and Junior Varsity National Championships of The National History Bee and Bowl will be held on the same weekend as the Varsity and Junior Varsity National Championships of the USGO.
+The National History Bee and the US Academic Bee do not require a team, and some questions (as well as in the History Bowl and Academic Bowl) reference geography, so many students interested in the USGC will surely also be interested in competing in the other events too.
+The Varsity and Junior Varsity National Championships of The National History Bee and Bowl will be held on the same weekend as the Varsity and Junior Varsity National Championships of the USGC.

-For elementary and middle school-aged students, the Elementary Division and Middle School Division National Championships of the USGO will take place on the same weekend as the National Championships of The US Academic Bee and Bowl, as well as the Elementary Division and Middle School Division National Championships of The National History Bee and Bowl.
+For elementary and middle school-aged students, the Elementary Division and Middle School Division National Championships of the USGC will take place on the same weekend as the National Championships of The US Academic Bee and Bowl, as well as the Elementary Division and Middle School Division National Championships of The National History Bee and Bowl.

 For more information on The National History Bee and Bowl at the Varsity and Junior Varsity levels, click here.